Capital Murder Criminal Defense Attorneys

-Capital murder is the most serious of the various homicide charges in Texas, typically reserved for particularly heinous or morally shocking crimes.
+Capital murder is the most serious of the various homicide charges, typically reserved for particularly heinous or morally shocking crimes.

 It generally applies when the government believes that a murder was intentional, planned in advance, and aggravated by some morally egregious circumstance.

 People convicted of capital murder are eligible for the death penalty.
-We will look more closely at the Texas and federal definitions of capital murder below.
+We will look more closely about federal definitions of capital murder below.

 Your rights matter.
 So does your freedom.
 Protect them.
 Hire us.
 We will fight for you with passion, unique legal insight, and a powerful command of the law.
-Contact the Dallas murder defense attorneys at The Oberheiden, P.C. today.
+Contact capital murder defense attorneys at The Oberheiden, P.C. today.

 Each state uses its own categories of murder and manslaughter, and those distinctions create a lot of confusion in the way people talk about murder crimes.

-To convict a defendant of capital murder in Texas, the prosecution must prove one of the following allegations (called “elements”) beyond a reasonable doubt.
+To convict a defendant of capital murder, the prosecution must prove one of the following allegations (called “elements”) beyond a reasonable doubt.

 - Defendant intentionally and knowingly caused the death of the victim,